tora0515/HAHA/contracts/Minato/batchsend/README.md

   **Action Required**: Check the `zero_balances.txt` file and review it to ensure accuracy.
   **Remove all zero ballance wallets**

+  **NOTE**: Holder's snapshot is saved in /batchsend/holders_snapshot.csv.
+Save this file in google drive and provide link to socials.

 ---

 ### 5. Split Batches